 Michael was born in South Shields in 1972 and lives in Jarrow with his wife Kelly and son Joseph.
 Michael has been in the Motor Trade for most of his life and is a Partner in successful independent Motor Factor in South Tyneside.

 Michael served as part of the Communications Team for nearly a decade, and was appointed Provincial Communications Officer in 2011, a post he served in until his appointment as Assistant Provincial Grand Master in October 2018.
+As of the 26th June 2021 and revision of the Provincial Map, Michael assumed responsibility for the Lodges in the North East of the Province.

 In what little spare time Michael has, he enjoys, fine wines, watching movies, and following his beloved Newcastle United.